technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 3 - Get answers from Copilot about data in the model.md

 and if the answer isn't already visualized on your report, Copilot will query your model and return the answer to your question in the form of a visual.

+## Task 1 - Import Tables to Reporting

 1. Switch to Power BI Fabric Portal -
     <https://app.fabric.microsoft.com/home?experience=power-bi> with